Greg Williams

 Check Fees & Availability

-His essay on neuroeconomics was featured alongside essays by Bill Gates and Joseph Stiglitz in the book, Connecting Minds, Creating the Future.
-Greg's success as a long-form storyteller in novels — he has had six published — and journalism means that he has a particular interest and expertise in the power and role of content as traditional media channels transform and new ones proliferate.
+In addition to covering the most important, interesting, and inspiring news and features for WIRED and supporting all commercial aspects of the business, Williams leads the production of WIRED World, the publication’s annual trends report that brings senior leaders up to speed on the forces that are influencing the shifts in their industries.
+Also, his essay on neuroeconomics was featured alongside essays by Bill Gates and Joseph Stiglitz in the book Connecting Minds, Creating the Future.
+Williams’ success as a long-form storyteller in novels — he has had six published — and journalism means that he has a particular interest and expertise in the power and role of content as traditional media channels transform and new ones proliferate.
+He is currently at work on a book on the nature of influence and how to nurture and grow it both professionally and personally.

 Continue Reading »